South Dakota Mesothelioma Lawyer

 Buildings and Military Bases

 One of the primary sources of asbestos exposure in South Dakota is older buildings, including military bases.
-Before the 1970s, the construction industry used asbestos in insulation, roofing, flooring, ceiling materials, adhesives, and many other building components.
+Before the 1970s, the construction industry used asbestos in insulation, roofing, flooring, ceiling materials, adhesives, and other building components.

 Buildings from that period now pose a risk to residents.
 If asbestos deteriorates or becomes damaged, its tiny fibers can become airborne, exposing residents or anyone in the area.